Extreme users: Benefits

-In accordance with Martin Tomitsch, a lead user experience designer at the University of Sydney, the concept of "extreme characters" stems from the design process as it installs a consideration for the users outside of the typical and generic user base of a product or service.
-It can, thereby, provide a compelling design solution and focus in on constructing abstract data, that is received through user testing, into a complete design solution for the non stereotypical type of user of a product or service.
+In accordance with Martin Tomitsch, a lead user experience designer at the University of Sydney, the concept of "extreme characters" stems from the design process as it instills a consideration for the users outside of the typical and generic user base of a product or service.
+It can, thereby, provide a compelling design solution and focus on constructing abstract data, which is received through user testing, into a complete design solution for the non-stereotypical type of user of a product or service.

 It is often used in the early stages of the design, according to Tomitsch, as it allows for the User Experience Designer to generate new problem aspects of the design, and, in hand, promote new elements and aspects of the design concept.
-Following this, representation of the 'extreme users', through other various User Experience methodologies, such as bodystorming or role playing into these types of characters, it can thereby promote a bigger picture of this character profile that the design team can manufacture and ideate a product or service towards.
+Following this, representation of the 'extreme users', through other various User Experience methodologies, such as bodystorming or role playing into these types of characters, can thereby promote a bigger picture of this character profile that the design team can manufacture and ideate a product or service towards.

 According to research by Sujithra Raviselvam's team, role-playing not only provides researchers with inspiration for product design, but also enables product development teams to better understand the pain points of extreme users.

 As dictated by the Harvard Business School, an exploration of extreme users can be ventured into through several approaches.
 The analysis of representing extreme characters through personas is one approach, as dictated through Martin Tomitsch's study, however benefits can also present themselves if the extreme consumer is donned by the very designers.
 This can be seen with studies, such as the redesign of the Ford Focus, that showed the benefits of the methodology by the engineers physically becoming these extreme consumers.

 Acclaimed usages of the methodology

-August de los Reyes

-Global recognition, within the user experience community, of this methodology resounded with the appearance of the 'extreme user' approach by August de los Reyes, a lead designer for the Xbox One.
-This occurred due to his recent wheelchair bound state, resulting in him creating a design for the video game console that could be accessed by the non-conventional user of the device, individuals who are wheelchair bound.